 - 4. TMS treatment is administered by a U.S. Food and Drug Administration (FDA) cleared device for the treatment of major depressive disorder (MDD) according to one of the following specified stimulation parameters and protocols: - a.
-Standard treatment course: 30 sessions, each lasting 30-60 minutes, over a 6-week period followed by a 3-week taper of 3 TMS treatments in 1 week, 2 TMS treatments the next week, and 1 TMS treatment in the last week (for a total of 36 standard sessions), OR - b.
-Theta burst stimulation may be administered using an accelerated treatment course.
-One example of an accelerated theta burst protocol is the Stanford Accelerated Intelligent Neuromodulation Therapy (SAINT) protocol, consisting of 10 daily sessions over 5 consecutive days;
+Standard treatment course: 30 sessions, each lasting 30-60 minutes, over a 6-week period followed by an optional 3-week taper of 3 TMS treatments in 1 week, 2 TMS treatments the next week, and 1 TMS treatment in the last week (for a total of 36 standard treatment sessions); OR - b.
+Accelerated intensive TMS consisting of 2 TMS treatments daily, but with no change in the total number of TMS treatments as in the standard treatment course (for a total of 36 treatments), to complete a course of TMS in a shorter period, may be considered medically necessary when: - The individual resides at a significant distance from the location of TMS treatment such that traveling to treatment daily constitutes a hardship; OR